 Center for Computational Medicine and Bioinformatics

-The U-M Center for Computational Medicine and Bioinformatics (CCMB) is a university-wide interdisciplinary academic center with over 100 affiliated faculty members.
+The U-M Center for Computational Medicine and Bioinformatics (CCMB) is a university-wide interdisciplinary academic center with over 100 affiliated faculty members (in addition to DCMB faculty).
 About half of the faculty of CCMB are drawn from diverse quantitative fields such as mathematics, computer science, engineering, bioinformatics, and bio-statistics; the other half are based in chemistry, biology, or medicine, applying cutting-edge biomedical informatics to their work.
 CCMB is the University of Michigan institutional leader in the entire spectrum of biomedical informatics disciplines, including bioinformatics innovation, clinical informatics, and health informatics.
 Complementary faculty serve as co-mentors for the graduate students.

 DCMB Faculty are passionate contributors to various aspects of the field, whose experience is diverse and spans the bioinformatics and clinical research continuum.
 Many are national leaders in their sub-disciplines.